katholiek-onderwijs-vlaanderen/sri4node/README.md

     config.identity = function(username,database) {
         // Use the database connection and username.
-        // return a promise that resolves to the desired JSON for /me (and the security checks) }
+        // return a promise that resolves to the desired JSON for /me (and the 'secure' functions) }

 # Contributions